Kaltura Implementation at Trinity

 Information Services has licensed a new platform, Kaltura, for sharing video content both within the campus community and with our external constituencies.
 Kaltura has a long-standing reputation in higher education, is widely used by our peer institutions, and will significantly improve faculty’s ability to teach with film.
 Hosted in the cloud, Kaltura lets students and faculty upload content or watch videos from anywhere and any device.
 It integrates with Moodle, lets users create film clips, and it comes with an easy screen capture tool and robust captioning options.
 Video and caption quality from Kaltura will be superior to the quality delivered by our current streaming configuration, resulting in a better experience for students.

-There will be a Common Hour on Kaltura and Trinflix on April 5, in the LITC Room 181 classroom.
+- On Thursday, April 5, there will be a Common Hour on Kaltura and Trinflix in the LITC Room 181 classroom.

 Kaltura vs. Trinflix:

 - Kaltura will serve as our new platform for Trinflix reserve video services beginning Fall 2018.

 - The Library is committed to continuing our current services regarding course viewing assignments: faculty may continue to request that unique video material be digitized and streamed so that their students can watch film content via the Web.

 - The only thing that is changing is the hosting and delivery mechanism: instead of using our homegrown Trinflix system to stream videos, we are going to upload our content to Kaltura, which is hosted in the cloud.

 - Videos streamed from Kaltura will be accessed via Moodle, instead of the separate Trinflix Web page.

 - We are planning to pilot and test Kaltura this Spring, and put it into full production for Fall 2018 for course viewing assignments.
 This is likely when Trinflix will be retired.